PUCompChem/ambit-3d/README.md

 # ambit-3d
-Chemoinformatics algorithms for manipulation of 3D chemical information
+A java library of chemoinformatics algorithms for manipulation of 3D chemical information.